scottlamb/moonfire-nvr/README.md

         ...>     '/Streaming/Channels/2', 104857600);
     sqlite3> ^D

-See the schema SQL file's comments for more information.
-Note that the sum of `retain_bytes` for all cameras should be somewhat less than the available bytes on the sample file directory's filesystem, as the currently-writing sample files are not included in this sum.
-Be sure also to subtract out the filesystem's reserve for root (typically 5%).

-If a dedicated hard drive is available, set up the mount point:

-    $ sudo vim /etc/fstab
-    $ sudo mount /var/lib/moonfire-nvr/sample
+## System Service

 Moonfire NVR can be run as a systemd service.
-Create `/etc/systemd/system/moonfire-nvr.service`:
+If you used `prep.sh` this has been done for you.
+If not, Create `/etc/systemd/system/moonfire-nvr.service`:

     [Unit]